 Table 5.2 shows the adjusted annual nonpoint source load reductions for total phosphorus for the Oak Creek watershed.
 On a watershed basis, this sets a target of reducing nonpoint source loads of phosphorus to the stream system by 2,030 pounds.
 This represents a reduction of about 19 percent from existing 2000 loads of 10,630 pounds.
-Of this reduction, 1,740 pounds would come from urban nonpoint sources, with 508 pounds of this reduction being attributable to implementation of NR 151 and 1,232 pounds of this reduction being attributable to implementation of other measures in addition to those implemented to comply with the requirements of NR 151.
-The remaining 290 pounds would come from rural nonpoint sources, with 50 pounds of this reduction being attributable to implementation of NR 151 and 240 pounds of this reduction being attributable to implementation of other measures in addition to those implemented to comply with the requirements of NR 151.
+Of this reduction, 1,740 pounds would come from urban nonpoint sources, with 508 pounds of this reduction being attributable to implementation of NR 151 and 1,232 pounds of this reduction being attributable to implementation to those implemented to comply with the requirements of NR 151.
+The remaining 290 pounds would come from rural nonpoint sources, with 50 pounds of this reduction being attributable to implementation of NR 151 and 240 pounds of this reduction being attributable to implementation of other measures.